How to Create a Correlation Matrix in R

 A correlation matrix is a table of correlation coefficients for a set of variables used to determine if a relationship exists between the variables.
 The coefficient indicates both the strength of the relationship as well as the direction (positive vs. negative correlations).
-In this post I show you how to calculate and visualize a correlation matrix using R.
+In this post, I'll show you how to calculate and visualize a correlation matrix using R.

 As an example, let’s look at a technology survey in which respondents were asked which devices they owned.
-We want to examine if there is a relationship between any of the devices owned by running a correlation matrix for the device ownership variables.
-To do this in R, we first load the data into our session using the read.csv function:
+I want to examine if there is a relationship between any of the devices owned by running a correlation matrix for the device ownership variables.
+To do this in R, I first load the data into the session using the read.csv function:

 mydata = read.csv("https://wiki.q-researchsoftware.com/images/b/b9/Ownership.csv", header = TRUE, fileEncoding="latin1")